timyers/r-learning-resources-for-genomics/README.md

 - [Assigning cell types with SingleR](http://bioconductor.org/books/release/SingleRBook/) - The Bioconductor package `SingleR` implements an automatic annotation method for single-cell RNA sequencing (scRNA-seq) data.
 - [ANALYSIS OF SINGLE CELL RNA-SEQ DATA](https://broadinstitute.github.io/2019_scWorkshop/) - A course (2019) from the Broad Institute that is aimed at researchers and technical workers who are or will be analyzing single cell RNA-seq data.
 - [Survival Analysis in R](http://www.emilyzabor.com/tutorials/survival_analysis_in_r_tutorial.html?s=09) - This tutorial provides an introduction to survival analysis and to conducting a survival analysis in `R`.
 It was originally presented at the Memorial Sloan Kettering Cancer Center R-Presenters series on August 30, 2018 and updated March 2019.
+- [Doing Meta Analysis in R](https://bookdown.org/MathiasHarrer/Doing_Meta_Analysis_in_R/) - This book serves as an accessible introduction into how meta-analyses can be conducted in `R`.

 ### Statistics
 - [eastystats](https://github.com/easystats/easystats) - `easystats` is a collection of `R` packages that provides a consistent framework to harness `R` statistics.